 Even if you are only pumping once or twice a day, what mama doesn’t need to multi-task?
 One of these will allow you to do something else while you pump.
 You can hold your baby, work at your computer, use your phone.

 Simple Wishes has the most reviews on Amazon and has a 4.5 star rating.

-The Spectra pump has become very popular pump.
-The bottles it comes with are wide-mouth.
-These adapters will allow you to pump right into regular bottles or into bags, saving you the step of transferring the milk.
+The Maymom Breastmilk Storage Bag Adapters will allow you to pump right into regular bottles or into bags, saving you the step of transferring the milk.

-Sore nipples happen.
+Sore Nipples can happen.
 Even when you do everything right, they can still happen.

 Gel pads for sore nipples